-Occupational profiles at sea
+8.1 Occupational profiles at sea

-STCW profiles dominate occupational profiles at sea.
+STCW Convention requirements dominate occupational profiles at sea.
 All positions connected to operating the ship and ship safety are regulated through STCW certification to a very detailed level.
-Competence onboard a ship can be grouped in the following categories:
+Competence onboard a ship can be grouped into the following categories:

-QUALIFICATION ORIGIN IN ESCO Certificate of Competence (CoC) Required by STCW to hold a position onboard (mandatory minimum) A-II, A-III, A-IV YES Certificate of Proficiency (CoP) Required by STCW to hold a position onboard (mandatory minimum) A-VI Required by STCW on certain ship types A-V NO Competence with STCW guidance Required by industry/regional/national guidelines B-V/a-f NO Additional competence not specified in STCW Required by shipping industry, appendix in D 1.2.2 NO
+QUALIFICATION ORIGIN IN ESCO Certificate of Competence (CoC) - Required by STCW to hold a position onboard (mandatory minimum) A-II, A-III, A-IV YES Certificate of Proficiency (CoP) Required by STCW to hold a position onboard (mandatory minimum) A-VI Required by STCW on certain ship types A-V NO Competence with STCW guidance - Required by industry/regional/national guidelines B-V/a-f NO Additional competence not specified in STCW - Required by the shipping industry, appendix in D 1.2.2 NO